IKEA Faucets Review & Rating Updated: July 29, 2025

 Otherwise, you will have to go the warranty claims route.
 Unfortunately, this route takes you to IKEA's customer service, a trip you do not want to take if you don't have to.

 IKEA, by reputation, has some of the absolute worst customer service in the world.
 (Only has a warranty claims process nearly as bad.)
 Our experience confirms it — long, long waits to talk to a representative, up to three weeks to respond to an e-mail request.
-We rate IKEA customer service as "extremely deficient".
+We rate IKEA customer service as "unsatisfactory".

-Customer service agents are very polite, although obviously stressed, and do their best to help but they have had no training on faucets and just don't have the slightest idea what to do with a technical faucet problem, except to pass it off.
-You will probably be transferred at least once before getting a part — with a long initial wait to talk to a customer service agent, and an equally long wait at every transfer — up to 65 minutes — and many times the transfer fails.
-Your call is just lost in IKEA's electronic wilderness and never heard from again.
+You will probably be transferred at least once before getting a part, with a long initial wait to talk to a customer service agent, and an equally long wait at every transfer — up to 65 minutes — and many times the transfer fails.
+Your call is lost in IKEA's electronic wilderness and never heard from again.
 Meanwhile, you will be regaled with unending recorded messages touting IKEA's latest product and service offerings, without respite, over and over and over.
 It's like Chinese water torture.

-The problem is clearly systemic, too few agents to handle far too many calls, and blame should be placed with IKEA management, where it belongs, not with the agents where it doesn't.
+The problem is clearly systemic; too few agents to handle far too many calls, and blame should be placed with IKEA management, where it belongs, not with the agents, where it doesn't.
 Either management did not anticipate the problem or failed to react to the situation quickly and effectively.

 One hint: If you need help with faucet parts, immediately ask for a supervisor.
 Evidently, only supervisors have any notion of how to order parts.
 Second hint: Allow a full morning or afternoon for the process, and then you may have to try again tomorrow.

 Once you get to the right person, however, the process is quick and efficient.
 We received the part for our test faucet in just one week — all the way from Almhult, Sweden — even though the package was incorrectly addressed.
+(Kudo's to the U.S. Postal Service.)